 Upon trying a teaspoon of the Mustard with Honey, it was a little bit hot with a subtle hint of honey.
-I tried mixing another teaspoon of it with some reduced fat salad cream and wholewheat pasta (which may sound like an unusual combination, but after having read one of Melanie Kate’s self care update blog posts where she mentions eating pasta with salad cream, I decided to give it a go because I was feeling very tired and lightheaded that day after a late night, I didn’t feel like cooking anything else and it was World Pasta Day anyway) with grated cheese and crispy onions on top and the salad cream made it taste a bit milder.
+I tried mixing another teaspoon of it with some reduced fat salad cream and wholewheat pasta (which may sound like an unusual combination, but I decided to give it a go anyway because I was feeling very tired and lightheaded that day after a late night, I didn’t feel like cooking anything else and it was World Pasta Day anyway) with grated cheese and crispy onions on top and the salad cream made it taste a bit milder.
 I also added some to mushroom stroganoff as a substitute for the wholegrain mustard that the recipe stated and the stroganoff still turned out perfectly.

 The tartare sauce and mustard came with some recipes that are worth trying.